tbm/policies/Travel/conservancy-travel-policy.md

 ### Hotels

-* Hotel fares < GSA rates are In-Policy.
-Visit
-  <http://www.gsa.gov/perdiem> to determine the rate for your
-  destination.
+* Hotels are In-Policy as long as the average nightly rate you pay (excluding taxes and fees) is under the maximum rate for lodging for your destination.
+See the "Rates" section below for details.

 * Be sure the receipt from your hotel includes the dates of your stay, not just a total.